MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

     This prepares the VMs on SOFS shares for the backup process.

-## New features in DPM 2016 UR 10 Hotfix
+## New features in DPM 2016 UR10 Hotfix

-DPM 2016 UR 10 Hotfix contains the enhancement below to improve backup times.
+DPM 2016 UR10 Hotfix contains the enhancement below to improve backup times.
 For more information and the installation instructions, see the KB article.

 ### Removed File Catalog dependency for online backup of file/folder workloads